relaxxpls/smarty/README.md

-# smarty
+# Smarty - the Suitcase that follows you!
-ITSP - The Better Team
+Self locomoting suitcase that works through Image Processing.